elitGithub/expenses-tracker/README.md

 ### Pre-Installation Conditions

 * Ensure your database system (MySQL, PostgreSQL, MariaDB) is installed.
+* Make sure you have openSSL installed, and you can create private and public keys.
+* Some database administrators disable shell_exec and exec functions.
+If these functions are disabled in your system, please run the following two commands inside the directory system/data/storage/jwt:
+* ``shell_exec("openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048");
+  shell_exec("openssl rsa -pubout -in private_key.pem -out public_key.pem')``
+* You should see two files called 'private_key.pem' and 'public_key.pem'.
+* If your script can run shell_exec - then you don't need to run the above two commands.
+* Please note that this instance is the **only** instance Expense Tracker will run any shell commands.
-* Create a database user with permissions to create databases and tables.
+* Create a user with permissions to create databases and tables.
-* For security, use a separate database user for the system with only read and write permissions to the specified database and tables.
+* For security,
+  it is advisable to use a separate database user for the system with only read and write permissions to the specified database and tables.

 ### Installation